 We are seeing fewer official “updates” and algorithm changes from Google because they are now being done regularly through machine learning and AI.
 On average, Google is updating its ranking algorithm two or three per day.
 Stick to the fundamental SEO best practices and you’ll be fine.
 We won’t be seeing sites getting huge penalties and hearing all the nightmare stories about Google algorithm changes anymore.

 Here’s what you need to know about SEO going into 2018…

-In order to get shared and promoted by others you need to have amazing content.
-Content is, and will be, the #1 ranking factor.
+In order to get shared and promoted by others, you need to have amazing content.
+Content is and will continue to be, the #1 ranking factor.
 Great content is no longer good enough, you need to have the BEST content if you want to rank consistently.
 Google doesn’t want to just answer readers search queries, they want to give them the best answer and then some.
 Thorough content that gives the reader everything they need in one place is going to win.

 What do you need to do?

 - Create content that solves the searcher’s problem better than anyone else on page one.
 Knowing what those problems are is the first step towards solving them for your readers… *cough* keyword research *cough*

 - ‘Long-form’ content isn’t always the answer, but it helps in a LOT of situations.
 The great thing about long-form content is that you become a thorough resource on the topic.
 The downside is the user experience can suffer if it’s too long.
 This is where UX and design can play an important role (especially on mobile).